Code-Institute-Submissions/TerraBite147-the-pastry-palette/README.md

 - Customers wanting to see what is available and where to find The Pastry Palette

 ### User Stories
+User Story 1:
+As a new customer of The Pastry Palette, I want to explore the menu and learn about the variety of pastries available, so that I can decide what I'd like to order and where I can order from.
+This can be done by looking through the menu section

+User Story 2:
+As an existing customer of The Pastry Palette, I want to provide feedback and participate in the survey, so that I can contribute to the bakery's improvement and possibly win a prize.

 ### Wireframes